Commercial Laundry Water Recycling in Auckland

 Auckland's Drought Reality

-Auckland experienced Level 1 water restrictions as recently as 2020-2021, and climate projections suggest more frequent drought periods ahead.
-While commercial laundries weren't heavily restricted, future restrictions could impact high-water-use businesses like laundries.
+Auckland experienced Level 3 water restrictions during 2020-2021 when dams dropped to 42.6% capacity, and climate projections suggest more frequent drought periods ahead.
+Future restrictions could impact high-water-use businesses like laundries.

 Risk Management: Water recycling systems demonstrate proactive water stewardship and reduce your vulnerability to future restrictions.
 You're recycling water you've already paid for, reducing dependency on Auckland's water supply.

-Our Wientjens water recycling systems use advanced 5-stage biological and membrane filtration to deliver clean, safe, AS/NZS 4020-compliant water for washing cycles.
+Our Wientjens water recycling systems use advanced 5-stage filtration to deliver clean, safe, AS/NZS 4020-compliant water for washing cycles.

 Wientjens Blue Ocean Compact system